OrzGeeker/OrzMC/README.md

 Requires JDK 1.8 to be configured, not higher than this version, becuase forge cannot run on higher jdk versions such as 1.12!

+**Hint**

+If you not a CLI enthusiast, you can download `HMCL` Client Launcher: <https://hmcl.huangyuhui.net>, which is beautiful、flexable and powerful.
+But this tools also can be used deploy server on your Cloud Host which run Unix-like OS.

 # Supported Minecraft Client Version

 - supports versions of client `>= 1.13`